GT-Corp/myths-and-facts-about-programming/README.md

  DB.allRecords().read().toCsv("file.csv");
 ```

-- Its nice that they provided that functionality in one line out of box.
+- It's nice that they provided that functionality in one line out of the box.
 But there is a great deal of code hidden behind the scene.
 - All languages support creating library modules to extend the feature.
-Some languaes are by nature too abstract/low level and it requires developers to write libraries around it to make things simpler.
+Some languages are by nature too abstract/low level and it requires developers to write libraries around it to make things simpler.
-- So, that doesn't mean langauge X is best.
+- So, that doesn't mean language X is best.

--
+## TODO: